EstherSlabbert/app_deployment/app_deployment.md

 12. Now we can go to our web browser and enter '192.168.10.100:3000' into our url bar to show nodejs app that we ran.
 It should show the following:

 ![Running web server app](running_app_web_server.png)

+Additional notes:

+`curl` is a tool to transfer data from a server (in this case to download a script from the provided url)

+`-s` flag tells a process/tool to run silently.

+`-L` flag tells the tool/process to follow redirects.

+`sudo` gives extra privileges when running a command.

+`-E` flag tells `sudo` to preserve the current user's environment variables while running the command.

+`|` pipes into another command (in this case `bash`, which is the command interpreter that executes script)